Long-Term Care Insurance: 10 Things You Should Know

 5. Prices for newer long-term care insurance policies have stabilized

-When LTC insurance first came out, companies didn’t properly understand this market and charged too little versus the payouts.
+When LTC insurance first came out, companies didn’t properly understand this market and charged too little for the payouts.
 As a result, they ended up repricing and raising rates for existing policyholders.

 “The new policies sold today have factored in the things that caused issues with older policies.
-While no one can guarantee you won’t face a substantial rate increase due to a market adjustment, it’s very unlikely,” says Slome of the long-term care association.
+While no one can guarantee you won’t face a substantial rate increase due to a market adjustment, it’s very unlikely,” says Slome.

 6. You can use partial protection